Radio set: Listen to Psychedelic Music Free on Drug War Radio bird icon for twitter

 November 21, 2023

 n the 19th century, Hungarian physician Ignaz Semmelweis discovered that women were dying in an obstetric ward thanks to the simple failure of doctors to adequately wash their hands after returning from a nearby dissecting room.
 They were thereby transmitting deadly pathogens to their patients1.
+They were killing their own patients.
 And what happened when the obstetrician shared this insight with his colleagues?
 Did the ward doctors immediately change gears to save women's lives?
 Did they slap their foreheads and shout: "Great God!
 What have we been DOING up here in this joint?"
 Did they post all lavatories with an attention-getting placard to "wash your hands before operating"?
 To the contrary, they reacted indignantly.
 They were board-certified doctors, after all, with impressive resumes.
 They SAVED lives, thank you very much, they did not kill their patients!
 Harrumph!
 Besides, who was Semmelweis to tell them to wash their hands before operating?
 Last time they checked, he wasn't their mother, after all.
 Harrumph once again, this time with feeling!

 And so the deadly status quo continued until Louis Pasteur came along and put the stamp of science on what until then had been (let's face it) ONLY COMMON SENSE2: dirty hands could, in fact, cause death in patients (even patients under the care of the most hoity-toity of doctors).
 True, there was no formalized germ theory before Semmelweis, but Leeuwenhoek had seen and described bacteria as early as 1674.
 Nicolas Andry had blamed smallpox on microorganisms (which he referred to as "worms") in 17003, and Richard Brookes had attributed "all pestilential distempers" to microscopic creatures in 17224.
 The idea that hand washing could kill dangerous pathogens should not have been dismissed out of hand given this backstory, but reductionist scientists are never influenced by mere common sense.
 Take laughing gas or MDMA, for instance.
 Every street kid knows that they cheer you up, but doctors claim to be unsure that they could help people with depression (see, for instance, Dr. Robert Glatter's hilarious article in Forbes magazine, June 9, 2021, naively entitled: "Can Laughing Gas Help People with Treatment-Resistant Depression?"5) Why?
 Because reductive scientists don't give a damn about common sense: they want proof in the form of number-driven pie charts that can be submitted to the FDA.